Felix Steiner: SS career

 Steiner first joined the Nazi Party (NSDAP) (membership number: 4,264,295) and the Sturmabteilung (SA).
 In 1935 he enlisted in the SS.
 He took command of a battalion of SS-Verfügungstruppen (SS-VT) troops, and within a year had been promoted to SS-Standartenführer; and later was put in command of the SS-Deutschland Regiment.

 At the outbreak of World War II, he was SS-Oberführer (senior leader) in charge of the Waffen-SS regiment SS-Deutschland.
 He led this regiment through the Invasion of Poland and the Battle of France, for which he was awarded the Knight's Cross of the Iron Cross on 15 August 1940.
 Steiner was introduced to Heinrich Himmler, the head of the SS, to oversee the creation of, and then command the new SS Division Wiking.
 This division was militarily successful but also very barbaric in the invasion of the Soviet Union, for example killing 600 Jews in Zboriv, Ukraine.
-At the time of its creation, the division consisted mostly of non-German volunteers (Dutch, Flemish, Finns and Scandinavians), including the Danish regiment Frikorps Danmark.
+At the time of its creation, the division consisted mostly of German volunteers, with only around 1,141 non-German volunteers (roughly 6%) when it entered Operation Barbarossa.

 In April 1943, he was placed in command of a newly formed III SS Panzer Corps.
 The unit participated in anti-partisan actions in Yugoslavia.
 In November/December 1943 his corps was transferred to the Eastern Front and positioned in the northern sector at Leningrad under Army Group North.
 Steiner's Panzer Corps played a leading role during the Battle of Narva and the Battle of Tannenberg Line.
 His unit then withdrew with the rest of Army Group North to the Courland Peninsula.